IvanDemin3467/Dispatcher-OmSU/README.md

     # It reads parameters from file: lower_date, upper_date, group
     # Those params are to be passed to function list_events_by_param
     # That function will list events, filtered by params
+def get_calendar_list():
+    # This function retrieves list of calendars for user
+    # Returns list if calendar IDs
 ```